 I just love peanut butter cookies.
 Actually let me correct that I love all things peanut butter.
 These amazingly delicious Best Peanut Butter Cookies are a cinch to make.
 They come together real quick and bake up in about ten minutes.
 They are soft in the middle with a little bit of crunch on the edges and in the crisscross pattern.
 They just melt in your mouth.
 Have you planned your holiday baking yet?
 They are on our list as they have been for years.
 They are currently in the freezer double wrapped in Ziploc freezer bags and then in a freezer storage container and hopefully I can keep from sneaking them out of there one at a time (wink, wink)!

 How to make Best Peanut Butter Cookies.

 In medium bowl whisk together flour, baking powder, baking soda and salt.
 Using a mixer beat butter and peanut butter until smooth and creamy.
+Add the sugars and beat until smooth and creamy.
 Then add the eggs and the vanilla and mix just until incorporated.

 Mix the flour mixture into the butter mixture in three parts making sure to scrape the bowl and beaters.
 Cover and refrigerate for several hours to overnight.